What is a Safety Data Sheet?

 If you need assistance in obtaining an SDS, please follow the procedure below or contact EH&S at 509-335-3041:

 - Fact Sheet: Chemical Hazard Communication: Your Right to Know

 - Fact Sheet: Chemical Safety: Labels and SDSs

 - Safety Policies and Procedures Manual: Chemical Hazard Communication Program

-Employees should be trained on where the SDSs are stored in their workplace and/or how they can be accessed and how to read a SDS based on the department’s Chemical Hazard Communication Program or Laboratory Safety Manual (Chemical Hygiene Plan).
+Employees should be trained on where the SDSs are stored in their workplace and/or how they can be accessed and how to read a SDS based on the department’s Chemical Hazard Communication Program (non-labs) or Chemical Hygiene Plan (labs).